Beyond the delta method: Abstract

 \section{Abstract}

 We give an asymptotic development of the maximum likelihood estimator~(MLE), or any other estimator defined implicitly, in a way which involves the limiting behavior of the score and its higher-order derivatives.
 This development, which is explicitly computable, gives some insights about the non-asymptotic behavior of the renormalized MLE and its departure from its limit.
 We highlight that the results hold whenever the score and its derivative converge, including to non Gaussian limits.
+Our approach is based on an asymptotic implicit function theorem, inspired from perturbative approaches.

 \begin{quote}

 \textbf{MSC(2020) Classification:} Primary 62F12; Secondary 62F03, 62M02, 26B10.

 \textbf{Keywords:} parametric estimation; Taylor expansion; hypothesis testing; delta method; maximum likelihood estimation; moments method; Implicit Function Theorem. \end{quote}